CALIFORNIA DEMOCRATIC PARTY

 Section 2.
 Meetings

 The Executive Board shall convene regular meetings in person or via electronic means.
-In-person regular meetings shall be held alternately in region as such time and place as the State Chair may designate or may coincide with CDP Executive Board meetings.
+In-person regular meetings shall be held alternately in region as such time and place as the State Chair may designate and/or may coincide with CDP Executive Board meetings.

 Section 3.
 Special Meetings